 When you experience thoughts or feelings just let them float by.
 Don’t dwell on them or fight them.
 You want to let them temporarily exist without affecting you.

-2: Next, we are instructed to sustain Dharana uninterrupted.
+2: Next, sustain Dharana uninterrupted.

 We are working our way towards Samadhi (absorption).
 To get there, we must sustain our focus on the meditation object.
 So simply continue to meditate on your object.

 3: Next, we achieve oneness with the meditation object.
 At this point, we lose self-awareness.
 This is Samadhi.

 Eventually, you will reach a point of Samadhi.
 You will achieve oneness with the object.
 However, you can’t force this oneness.
 By definition, it must be effortless.
 We get there through sustained training in Dharana.

 4: We now practise Dharana, Dhyana, and Samadhi together.